everpress-co/mailster/readme.txt

 * improved: block comments now removed if present in the email
 * improved: better action handling for mails opened on Yahoo
 * improved: editor behavior
+* improved: handling of options
+* improved: removed some variables from the global space

 = Version 2.3.16 =